-- 1. in the case of the recruiting or referral for a fee (without hiring) of an individual, three years after the date of the recruiting or referral, and - 2. in the case of the hiring of an individual - a. three years after the date of such hiring, or - b. one year after the date the individual's employment is terminated, whichever is later.

 The form must be available for inspection by authorized U.S. Government officials from the Department of Homeland Security, Department of Labor, or Department of Justice.
 Agricultural associations, agricultural employers, or farm labor contractors who recruit or refer employees for a fee may designate agents, such as national associations or employers, to complete the verification procedures on their behalf.
 If the employer is designated as the agent, the employer should provide the recruiter or referrer with a photocopy of the I-9 Form.
 Recruiters and referrers for a fee must retain the I-9 Form for three years after the date the referred individual was hired by the employer and make it available for inspection.
 The Immigration and Nationality Act (INA) regulates the admission of foreign workers into the United States and in certain circumstances allows agricultural employers who anticipate a shortage of domestic workers to bring nonimmigrant foreign workers to the U.S. to perform agricultural labor or services of a temporary or seasonal nature.

-H2-A Visa/Migrant Workers

-The H-2A temporary agricultural program establishes a means for agricultural employers who anticipate a shortage of domestic workers to bring nonimmigrant foreign workers to the U.S. to perform agricultural labor or services of a temporary or seasonal nature.
-Employers seeking to participate in the H-2A temporary agricultural program must apply and obtain approval through the Department of Labor (DOL) and U.S. Citizenship and Immigration Services (USCIS).
+H2-A Visa/Migrant Workers4 YES The H-2A temporary agricultural program establishes a means for agricultural employers who anticipate a shortage of domestic workers to bring nonimmigrant foreign workers to the U.S. to perform agricultural labor or services of a temporary or seasonal nature.
+Employers seeking to participate in the program must apply and obtain approval through the Department of Labor (DOL) and U.S. Citizenship and Immigration Services (USCIS).
 Please note that the H2-A visa program typically does not apply to dairy workers because dairy farm positions are mostly permanent positions.

-Some dairies may use H1-B visas for specialized workers.
+However, some dairy farms may use H1-B visas for specialized workers.
 The H-1B program applies to employers seeking to hire nonimmigrant aliens as workers in specialty occupations.
-A specialty occupation is one that requires the application of a body of highly specialized knowledge and the attainment of at least a bachelor's degree or its equivalent.
+A specialty occupation is one that requires the application of highly specialized knowledge and the attainment of at least a bachelor's degree or its equivalent.
 The intent of the H-1B provisions is to help employers who cannot otherwise obtain needed business skills and abilities from the U.S. workforce by authorizing the temporary employment of qualified individuals who are not otherwise authorized to work in the United States.